-(a) Budgets - will be appropriately allocated solely for Employment Equity purpose.

-(b) People - Managers, Councilors, Unions and other representatives will be available to take certain responsibilities.

-- (c) Time off will be set aside for consulting purposes. (d) Infrastructure project offices meeting rooms etc. will be purposed. - (d) Infrastructure project offices, meeting rooms etc. will be provided if so requested. - (e) Training Various programs and information sharing sessions
+(a) Budgets - will be appropriately allocated solely for Employment (b) People - Equity purpose.
+Managers, Councilors, Unions and other representatives will be available to take certain responsibilities. (c) Time off - will be set aside for consulting purposes. (d) Infrastructure - project offices, meeting rooms etc. will be provided if so requested.

+(e) Training - Various programs and information sharing sessions will be arranged to address various needs of the plan.

-NB: Any other resources that may be appropriate to serve the purpose of this Act.
+NB: Any other resources that may be appropriate to serve the purpose.